jsacco1/utils/guideseq.md

   `conda install -c bcbio htseq`

 ## Analysis
-  1. Run each step individually from umitag
+  1. Run each step individually, starting from from umitag.
+No yaml file required.

   Example: